OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

     - From the directory `server.jar` is in, run `java -jar server.jar`
     - Note the server's IP address displayed in the console
 - Send the `client.jar` (in the `dist` folder) to all the machines you want to be able to take part of the chat network
-    - From the directory `client.jar` is in, run `java -jar client.jar --server-name:aaa.bbb.cc.dd`, where
+    - From the directory `client.jar` is in, run `java -jar client.jar --server-name:AAA.BBB.CC.DD`, where
-      `aaa.bbb.cc.dd` is the server's IP address.
+      `AAA.BBB.CC.DD` is the server's IP address.

 ---